sunsided/FCND-Controls-CPP/README.md

 ### Extra Challenge 2 (Optional)

-For flying a trajectory, is there a way to provide even more information for even better tracking?
+> For flying a trajectory, is there a way to provide even more information for even better tracking?

-How about trying to fly this trajectory as quickly as possible (but within following threshold)!
+> How about trying to fly this trajectory as quickly as possible (but within following threshold)!

+So far, the only feedforward information available in the trajectory files are velocities.
+The implemented controllers are designed to make use of acceleration information as well;
+the acceleration is taken as the second derivate of the positions.

+Looking at the trajectory generation code in [`Trajectory.cpp`](src/Trajectory.cpp), we find that the trajectory files only list

+- `time`,
+- `x`, `y` and `z` position,
+- `x`, `y` and `z` velocities,
+- `yaw`, `pitch` and `roll`, as well as
+- `omega.x`, `omega.y` and `omega.z` (i.e., rotational velocities).

+In theory, maximum thrust should be achievable when the drone's up axis points along the trajectory to fly.
+We'd need to take care of not falling to the ground, but the altitude controller should be able to fix that.

 ## Evaluation